VillagerUnknown/VillagerCoin/README.md

 Coins can be converted between different types through the crafting table.

 Villager Coin, on its own, consists of 5 types of coins with their own value: Copper, Iron, Gold, Emerald, and Netherite.
-More coins can be added, like edible, collectable, cursed, and lucky coins, with addon mods.
+More coins can be added, like edible, collectable, cursed, and lucky coins, with add-on mods.

 Each type of coin stacks up to 1,000 coins by default to reduce inventory clutter and can be converted between the different coins through the crafting table.
 The stack size can be configured, but it's limited to a maximum of 1,073,741,822.

-Learn how to customize Villager Coin with addon mods and the developer wiki at the bottom of this page.
+Learn how to customize Villager Coin with add-on mods, like Coin Banks and Coin Stacks, and the developer wiki at the bottom of this page.

 ## Features